shanujaiswal/Practice_Project/React/1)React Notes.md

 --> The reducer function contains your custom state logic and the initialStatecan be a simple value but generally will contain an object.
 --> The useReducer Hook returns the current stateand a dispatchmethod.

-# React Custom Hooks
+# React Custom Hooks(Read through video)

 --> Hooks are reusable functions.
 --> When you have component logic that needs to be used by multiple components, we can extract that logic to a custom Hook.
 --> Custom Hooks start with "use".
 Example: useFetch.
 \\ ==> Build a Hook
 --> Will use the JSONPlaceholder service to fetch fake data.
 This service is great for testing applications when there is no existing data.
--->

 # JavaScript JSON --- Used for database

 --> JSON is a format for storing and transporting data.